Cichoń's diagram

 cardinal characteristics of the continuum.
 All these cardinals are greater than or equal to $\aleph_1$, the smallest uncountable cardinal, and they are bounded above by $2^{\aleph_0}$, the cardinality of the continuum.
 Four cardinals describe properties of the ideal of sets of measure zero; four more describe the corresponding properties of the ideal of meager sets (first category sets).

 Definitions

-Let I be an ideal of a fixed infinite set X, containing all finite subsets of X. We define the following "cardinal coefficients" of I:
+Let I be a proper ideal of a fixed infinite set X, containing all finite subsets of X. We define the following "cardinal coefficients" of I: